 One officer had been severely injured, and another had sustained injuries that would end up killing him approximately a year later.

-Though one suspect was down, police were unsuccessful in giving chase to Johar, who disappeared into the night on foot after abandoning his vehicle about half a mile from the site of the shootout.
+Though one suspect was down, police were unsuccessful in giving chase to Johar, who appeared who disappeared into the night on foot after abandoning his vehicle about half a mile from the site of the shootout.

 Police went to work immediately, attempting to establish a perimeter.

-All points bulletins were sent out and bomb squads were called in to neutralize the unexploded IEDs that the brothers had left at the scene in Watertown.
+All points bulletins were sent out, and bomb squads were called in to neutralize the unexploded IEDs that the brothers had left at the scene in Watertown.

-And almost immediately, the Watertown Police Department is inundated with tons of reports of suspicious individuals, all of whom they look into and find unrelated to the search for Johar.
+News of the flare-up broke real quick, and almost immediately the Watertown Police Department is inundated with tons of reports of suspicious individuals, all of whom they look into and find unrelated to the search for Johar.

-In this 24-hour span, the department receives over 500 calls to 911, as opposed to their normal daily average of 30.
-These people were dealing with an overwhelming situation, where a community that had been on edge for days was now looking to them to protect them from a rogue individual on the loose.
+These people were dealing with an overwhelming situation where a community that had been on edge for days was now looking to them to protect them from a rogue individual on the loose.

 And it's easy to look at the situation and say that this was just one young man on the loose.